luolong/ceylon.time/tests/README.rst

 Operations on Date
 ------------------

-- Difference of two dates returns a Period
+- Difference of two dates returns a Period.
 - Adding and subtracting a Period (with precision of a day)
+- converting to DateTime, ZoneDateTime, etc.
 -

+...